pjcastro/Salesforce-Tools/README.md

-# SalesforceSecurityToolkit
+# Salesforce Tools

-This is a collection of Salesforce tools I developed to help you solve security issues
+This is a collection of Salesforce tools I developed to solve common and not-so-common issues.